apache/kyuubi/docs/quick_start/quick_start.md

 ## Requirements

 These are essential components required for Kyuubi to startup.
+For quick start deployment, the only thing you need is `JAVA_HOME` being correctly set.
 The Kyuubi release package you downloaded or built contains the rest prerequisites inside already.

 Components| Role | Optional | Version | Remarks